youngwanLEE/CenterMask/README.md

 *Note that RetinaMask, Mask R-CNN, and CenterMask are implemented by using same baseline code([maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)) and all models are trained using multi-scale training augmentation.*\
 *We expect that if we implement our CenterMask based on [detectron2](https://github.com/facebookresearch/detectron2), it will get better performance.*\
-*24/36/48/72 epoch are same as 2x/3x/4x/6x training schedule in [detectron](https://github.com/facebookresearch/Detectron), respectively.*
+*24/36/48/72 epoch are same as 2x/3x/4x/6x training schedule in [detectron](https://github.com/facebookresearch/Detectron), respectively.*\
+*Training CenterMask-Lite models longer (24 --> 48 epochs same as YOLACT) boosts ther performance, widening the performance gap from YOLACT and even YOLACT++.*

 ### coco val2017 results
 |Detector | Backbone |  epoch |   Mask AP (AP/APs/APm/APl) | Box AP (AP/APs/APm/APl) |  Time (ms) | Weight |